adityabshiwarkar9960/simple-python-animations/README.md

-# 🐢 Python Turtle Animations
+# Python Practice on Turtle Library

 A collection of creative animations and drawings built using Python's built-in **Turtle Graphics** library.
 This repository showcases basic computer graphics concepts while practicing Python programming fundamentals such as loops, functions, recursion, and mathematical patterns.